mbilal-x/frontendmaster__P1_product-preview-card-component-main/README.md

 ## My process

-The idea was to use only flexbox, to get better grip at it.
+The idea was to use only flexbox, to get better grasp of it.
 I started out by making the mobile layout first.
 I had the image uploaded in img tag, Which i had to change to to make image responsive later.
 I then struggled with making the Image responsive, that is what took the most time.